MJLagerwerf/reg_param/README.md

     - Conda packages have been built successfully with `make conda_package`.
 	- These conda packages have been uploaded to [Anaconda](https://anaconda.org).
 	- The installation instructions (below) have been updated.
+-->
 ## Getting Started

-It takes a few steps to setup Regularization parameter estimation on your machine.
+It takes a few steps to setup the regularization parameter estimation software on your machine.
 We recommend installing
 [Anaconda package manager](https://www.anaconda.com/download/) for Python 3.